We found it on the internet and it was very good.

 One of the songs he sang was ‘Torna a Surriento’ and because of that we found that he spoke a bit of Italian.

-Apparently he learned singing in Modena in Italy.
+Apparently he learned to sing in Modena in Italy.